spember/gr8conf-2012-workshop/Instructions.md

 Next, the goal is to add a little bit of Responsive Design to this application (note that, ideally, you would plan this from the beginning and incorporate the design during the building of your app).
 We've already added a bit of css to adjust some of the components based on browser window size.

 *   Play around with the browser size.
 Start with a large browser window and drag your browser to be more narrow.
-As the width of the window decreases, note that the Tweet Container location is placed underneath (the views are now 'stacked'), the text size adjusts, and the Gr8conf logo disappears (sorry).
+As the width of the window decreases, note that the Tweet Container location is placed underneath (the views are now 'stacked'), the text size adjusts, and the Gr8Conf logo disappears (sorry).

-*   You can also view this in your mobile phone's browser, although we apoligize ahead of time for any inconsistancies.
+*   You can also view this in your mobile phone's browser, although we apologize ahead of time for any inconsistencies.
 This small app was developed in Chrome and we had very little QA time!

 *   These adjustments are done via CSS, using @media queries.
 To examine this functionality, open up <strong>web-app/css/main-responsive.css</strong>.
-The pixel widths in our queries are not indicitve of any particular device, but merely as a tool to demonstrate how to use the queries.
+The pixel widths in our queries are not indicative of any particular device, but merely as a tool to demonstrate how to use the queries.

+Responsive Design is more than just adjusting elements in your markup via @media queries, however.
+As outlined in [the book](http://www.abookapart.com/products/responsive-web-design), RWD is defined by three elements: Flexible Grid Layout, Flexible Media, and the use of @media queries.
+We argue that there's more to this concept: why not also be responsive about the data you send to the client?

-Respnsive Design is more than just adjusting elements in your markup via @media queries, however.
-Some aspects of it are fairly philisophical, but in our case, let's assume that we consider the display of the actual Tweet text to be secondary to the keyword count display.
+In our case, let's assume that we consider the display of the actual Tweet text to be secondary to the keyword count display.
 For our smaller devices, we hide the Tweet container and stop the actual fetching of tweets from the server.

-Thus, the Client asks for only for what it needs rather than having the Server sending everything to the Client.
+Thus, the Client asks for only for what it needs rather than having the Server overwhelm the Client with data.

 To accomplish this in our small application, we will add some code to the tweetContainer that monitors device width.
 When a certain size threshold is crossed, the application will hide the tweetContainer and prevent it from fetching tweets.
+Once the window size is increased, the client will resume querying the serve for tweet information.

 *   Reopen <strong>web-app/js/src/views/tweet_container.js</strong>
 *   Add the following to the end of the initialize function: